PersonalityPathways.com - gateway to MBTI and Myers-Briggs Type Indicator applications

 According to the model, one of the 8 basic styles should seem a natural fit as your core essence and perhaps another one or two styles that act as an auxiliary or complement to your core function.
 Some of the other functions will seem quite a stretch - being that way would feel foreign.
 Yet within each of us is a template for better developing all the mental functions (a total of 8 when you consider both the Introverted and Extraverted forms of the 4 basic functions of Thinking, Feeling, Sensing, and Intuition).
 To the extent you can learn to stretch yourself enough to experience how it is to operate on these functions that are opposite your natural preferences, you’ll find it easier to bridge the gap with those Personality Types who naturally operate on those opposite preferences and mental functions.

-redContinued - DESCRIPTIONS OF THE JUNG-MYERS MENTAL FUNCTIONS
+redNext: - DESCRIPTIONS OF THE JUNG-MYERS-BRIGGS MENTAL FUNCTIONS OF THE 16 MBTI PERSONALITY TYPES

 ® MBTI, Myers-Briggs, Meyers Briggs, and Myers-Briggs Type Indicator are registered trademarks or trademarks of the Myers-Briggs Type Indicator Trust in the United States and other countries (aka meyer briggs or myers briggs).